runkit-forks/fuse-shared-library-linux-arm64/README.md

 # fuse-shared-library-linux-arm
-A module containing the .so file and configuration scripts necessary for FUSE on ARM Linux.
+A module containing the .so file and configuration scripts necessary for FUSE on ARM64 Linux.

 ```
-npm install fuse-shared-library-linux-arm
+npm install fuse-shared-library-linux-arm64
 ```

 Includes programmatic access to setup the FUSE device and kernel extension as part of a configuration step.